alpaca-lang/alpaca/Tour.md

 # Intro<a id="sec-1" name="sec-1"></a>

-This document provides a tour of MLFE's current capabilities and limitations in a bit more depth for anyone looking to use it.
+This document provides a tour of Alpaca's current capabilities and limitations in a bit more depth for anyone looking to use it.

-Some of ML Flavoured Erlang's goals:
+Some of Alpaca's goals:

 -   A statically typed, strictly evaluated (eager, not lazy), and functional language for the Erlang platform.
 -   Infer types as much as possible so we only need to be explicit where it matters.